w41k4z/springy/README.md

+# Introduction

+This is a java framework inspired by the famous Spring MVC, for building web applications

 ## Getting Started

-Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.
+Welcome to this project.
+Here is a guideline to help you setup the framework workspace.

+> I am actually using VS Code so this guide is only for VS Code users.
+If you use an IDE, just import the jar file to your project and then create the 'views' and 'modelControllers' folder

+First create a new java project in VS Code

+## Installation

+    1- Download the springy-cli from : [springy-cli](https://github.com/w41k4z/springy-cli.git)
+    2- Execute the `install.sh` script

+## Pre-requisites

+- Java 20
+- Tomcat 9 or higher
+- CATALINA_HOME environment variable
+- Springy-cli

 ## Folder Structure

-The workspace contains two folders by default, where:
+Your project would have thow main folders: 'src' and 'lib' The 'src' will contain two main folders, where:

-- `src`: the folder to maintain sources
+- `views`: the folder to store all your jsp files
-- `lib`: the folder to maintain dependencies
+- `modelControllers`: the folder for your model-controller

-Meanwhile, the compiled output files will be generated in the `bin` folder by default.

-> If you want to customize the folder structure, open `.vscode/settings.json` and update the related settings there.
+> You can also add your custom folder inside the src directory

 ## Dependency Management